godnedy/search-engine/src/README.md

 ## How to use ##
 search engine app is a simple implementation of search engine.
 It uses embedded mongoDB to store information about indexed documents and terms.
-In memory implementation of DB loads about one minute.
+In memory implementation of DB slows down the startup of applications, because this DB loads about one minute.

 ## Endpoints ##
  *Index document*